tmont/koopa/README.md

 Parsed User-Agent Values
 ------------------------
-Only the `version` property will be set every time; the rest are conditional on the user agent string.
+Only the `version` and `userAgent` properties will be set every time; the rest are conditional on the user agent string.
+To get the entire version string, use `koopa.version.toString()`.

 ```javascript
 {